MetazoaPhylogenomicsLab/Martinez-Redondo-Eleftheriadi_et_al_2025_Genomic_basis_animal_terrestrialization/Machine_Learning/README.md

 - Use PANGEA to do pathway enrichment

-    Rosa suggested using PANGEA (https://www.flyrnai.org/tools/pangea/web) that Lisy is using for the arthropod paper to try to get more information on the functions of the top 130.
+    We used PANGEA (https://www.flyrnai.org/tools/pangea/web) to try to get more information on the functions of the top 130.

     - Genes from *Drosophila*